 Important News for Mandrill Customers

-This week Mailchimp grabbed the headlines of the email world by announcing that Mandrill, their transactional email service upon which a number of Sendwithus customers depend, will be folded into their Mailchimp offering as a paid add-on.
-They have also provided an FAQ to answer detailed questions.
+This week MailChimp grabbed headlines in the email world by announcing that Mandrill, their transactional email service – (upon which a number of Sendwithus customers depend) – will be folded into their MailChimp offering as a paid add-on.
+They have provided an FAQ to answer detailed questions.

-Mailchimp has given current Mandrill customers until April 27th, 2016 to merge their accounts into paid Mailchimp accounts.
-Tom Davis at Mailchimp assures us that all Mandrill functionality will continue to work as is until that date, and that for those customers who choose to merge their Mandrill accounts into a paid Mailchimp account that all Mandrill API keys, templates, etc. will continue to work as expected past the April 27th deadline.
+MailChimp has given current Mandrill customers until April 27th, 2016 to merge their accounts into paid MailChimp accounts.
+Tom Davis at MailChimp assures us that all Mandrill functionality will continue to work as-is until that date, and that for those customers who choose to merge their Mandrill accounts into a paid MailChimp account, all Mandrill API keys, templates, etc. will continue to work as expected past the April 27th deadline.

-Many of our Mandrill customers have expressed concern regarding Mailchimp’s new policy and the expected increase in monthly expenses they would incur.
-A number of Mailchimp’s competitors have already stepped forward with offers and incentives to court any Mandrill customers reluctant to move over to Mailchimp.
+Many of our Mandrill customers have expressed concern regarding MailChimp’s new policy and the expected increase in monthly expenses they might incur.
+A number of Mailchimp’s competitors have already stepped forward with offers and incentives to court Mandrill customers reluctant to move over to MailChimp.

-Mailjet has also written a post comparing Mandrill’s services with theirs and offering a smooth transition.
+Mailjet has also written a post comparing Mandrill’s services with their own and offering a smooth transition.

 Mailgun is also welcoming Mandrill customers.

 You might also want to check out our blog post on Which Email Service Provider Should You Use?, which highlights the key things to look for based on your specific needs.

 Actions Required for Mandrill Customers (by April 27th, 2016):

 - Decide which ESP you wish to use going forward.